 Amazon Prime Text Scam: How It Works

-Got a gift from Amazon?
-There is a lot of unrest online these days in regards to a new Amazon Prime Text Scam.
-Many people have been getting text messages claiming to be from Amazon Prime regarding a gift that has been pending for three days.
+There is a lot of unrest online these days in regards to a new Amazon Prime text scam.
+Many people have been getting text messages claiming to be from Amazon Prime regarding a voucher or a gift that has been pending for three days.
 In a different variation, the text message could refer to a fake Amazon Prime Day winner.

 The scammers tell recipients that the gift will be sent via USPS (the United States Postal Office).
 However, to receive the USPS delivery, the victim has to access a website where they need to fill out a survey.